tytydraco/yessleep/out/I_woke_up_next_to_my_dead_bloodless_girlfriend_The_police_are_certain_that_I_took_her_blood.md

 *“My one niece - Rossa - she’s a nasty, voracious little thing.
 I’ve seen her proboscis grow miles long, and boy, has she developed a taste for you.”*

 I still have the knife pointed at her, and yet, she feels safe enough to turn away.
-She flicks the her fake appliance back on and begins tinkering with settings.
+She flicks her fake appliance back on and begins tinkering with settings.

 *“Your blood is different, she claims.”* Danica snaps her fingers.
 She’s trying to recall the word Rossa used.